-Prior to being appointed to his current role, Keith served as the Director of Government & Commercial Research Operations at GE Research.
-In this role, he was responsible for increasing and operationalizing GE Research Center's external technology pipeline.
-This includes developing the R&D government capture strategy, creating strategic relationships with partners and leading the proposal and business development teams.
+Prior to his current role, Keith served as the director of Government & Commercial Research Operations where he was responsible for operationalizing and building a $650 million external technology pipeline at GE Research.
+This work included developing the R&D government capture strategy, creating strategic relationships with partners, and leading the proposal and business development teams building this portfolio.

-As 28-year GE veteran, Keith has held leadership roles in engineering, manufacturing, and product development for GE Renewable Energy and GE Research.
-Throughout his time, he has served as a catalyst for creating strong technology and business alignment giving rise to new and breakthrough products and services.
+As a 32-year GE veteran, Keith has held key leadership roles in engineering, manufacturing, and product development for GE Renewable Energy and GE Research that helped to build a $7 billion product and services portfolio for the Renewable Energy business.

-Previously, he was the General Manager of Onshore Wind Products at GE Renewable Energy, which encompassed a $7B product and service portfolio.
-In this role, he was responsible for developing and executing GE’s product, technology and competitiveness strategy for wind that included the launches of the “brilliant” wind turbine, the Digital Wind Farm and Wind PowerUp platform.
-Before that he was the Wind Technology Director at GE Global Research, leading a broad portfolio of advanced research programs including unconventional blade design, manufacturing concepts, and state-of-the-art control development to better integrate wind power onto the grid.
+As general manager of Onshore Wind Products for GE Renewable Energy, he was responsible for developing and executing GE’s product, technology, and competitiveness strategy for wind that included the launches of the “brilliant” wind turbine, the Digital Wind Farm, and Wind PowerUp platform.
+Before that, he was the wind technology director at GE Global Research, leading a broad portfolio of advanced research programs, including unconventional blade design and manufacturing concepts, and state-of-the-art control development to better integrate wind power onto the grid.